- The Basics -

 03

-A licensed broker compares all four lenders on your specific file: approved amount, rate, renewal structure, draw options, and costs.
+We compare all major lenders on your specific file: approved amount, rate, renewal structure, draw options, and costs.
 You see everything side by side before deciding anything.

 04